Jonsteelu/CanadaMap/README.md

-Interactive Map of Canada for school project
+Source code for an Interactive Map of Canada for school project